SAAAPA Origins and Structure

 The PA Student Society is formed by each new class of Marietta College PA Students.
 The group works to promote the physician assistant profession.
 Attached are excerpts from The Student Academy of the American Academy of Physician Assistants Student Society Handbook explaining the function of the society, etc.

-The Marietta College PA Program Class of 2014 Officers:
+The Marietta College PA Program Class of 2015 Officers

-Recent event attended by the class in memory of one of the student's sister:
+Event attended by the Class of 2014 in memory of one of the student’s sister:

 One of West Virginia’s largest collaborative fundraiser, the Jackson County Community Foundation’s annual Charity Challenge Run and Fun Walk, was held on Sept.
 22nd in Ravenswood, WV.
 This unique matching program and event engaged over 800 participants in support of their community.
 The 2012 Charity Challenge produced $136,000+ for 20 local nonprofits as well as the Jackson County Community Support Fund.
 Over 40 local businesses and individual donors helped build a Matching Fund to provide a $1 match for every $2 raised by the 20 individual nonprofits.
 Event sponsor, The Dickirson Corporation, underwrote the expenses for the five month long matching program and 5K Run & Walk event to allow 100% of the funds raised to be returned to the community for a wide variety of local programs and projects that will touch just about everyone in the community from youth to seniors.